Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 The sink forwards audio and video through one bounded two-message session channel.
 Video leases remain zero-copy/retained exactly as before.
-Decoded `Frame::Audio` values are converted with `oxideav-audio-filter::sample_convert::decode_to_f32`, interleaved, and pushed into a bounded `ringbuf` SPSC queue owned by `native/app/src/audio_output.rs`.
+Decoded `Frame::Audio` values are converted with `oxideav-audio-filter::sample_convert::decode_to_f32`, interleaved, and merged into a timestamp-aware bounded SPSC PCM ring implemented in `native/app/src/audio_timeline.rs`.
 The platform callback is supplied by `oxideav-sysaudio`: FreeBSD/GhostBSD uses native OSS (`/dev/dsp`), Windows uses WASAPI, macOS uses CoreAudio, and Linux uses the first working configured backend.
 Sanctuary does not contain an OSS-specific device implementation.

+The audio ring's timeline is expressed as integer device-rate sample-frame PTS values.
+Each decoded frame PTS is rescaled from the stream time base onto that integer sample clock before queueing.
+Contiguous frames append directly; forward gaps are padded with zero PCM; fully stale frames are dropped; partially overlapping frames have only their already-covered prefix discarded.
+A frame without a PTS is treated as contiguous with the current expected end.
+If a gap or frame cannot yet fit, Sanctuary retains that exact decoded frame as the audio head of line, fills as much of the gap with zeroes as capacity permits, and stops draining later session messages until callback consumption creates enough room to retry it.

 `AudioOutput` opens the device at the decoded stream rate/channel count, keeps the stream paused initially, and uses a 50 ms PCM preroll before it may start.
-If the device negotiates a different sample rate, Sanctuary runs the existing OxideAV polyphase `Resample` filter before f32 interleaving.
-A negotiated channel-count change is currently rejected explicitly rather than silently applying an incorrect remix.
-The ring is sized for roughly four seconds and the session stops draining the executor when audio headroom falls below roughly 250 ms; the existing bounded OxideAV channels then provide normal upstream back-pressure.
-During initial preroll Sanctuary permits up to eight video leases so interleaved video messages do not prevent the small audio preroll from filling.

-Audio-device consumption is now the master media clock for A/V playback.
-The callback increments `played_samples` only for real PCM popped from the ring; backend-requested silence on underrun does **not** advance media time.
-The application establishes one common media-time origin from both stream start times when available, otherwise from the first timestamp observed on each stream, and preserves any initial A/V offset.
-Video PTS values are converted onto that same timeline and due/stale frames are chosen against the audio-derived position.
-Pause pauses the sysaudio stream, so the master clock freezes naturally.
-For media with no audio track, the earlier video-only clock remains as the fallback and still stalls when no decoded video is buffered.
+A negotiated sample-rate or channel-count change is currently a hard error: resampling/remixing is deliberately deferred until its timestamp semantics are designed explicitly.
+The ring is sized for roughly four seconds.
+Normal A/V pumping still stops when both forward targets are ready, while a near-full audio ring and a deferred head-of-line frame provide additional upstream back-pressure.

+The sysaudio callback owns a `next_output_pts` cursor.
+For each requested destination block it first discards queued PCM older than that cursor, emits silence when the ring is empty or begins in the future, copies aligned PCM where available, and finally advances `next_output_pts` by the full requested block duration.
+Therefore a decoder miss does not stop audio time: silence occupies the missed presentation interval and late decoded samples are subsequently discarded or trimmed.

+The wider wall-clock/controller A/V clock redesign is intentionally not part of this change.
+For compatibility, the current player position is still derived from the audio timeline while an audio track is present, now using `next_output_pts` rather than a count of real PCM popped from the ring.
+Output latency is also not yet applied.
+Pause pauses the sysaudio stream, so this temporary position still freezes naturally.
+Media without audio retains the existing video-only fallback.

 `2fe9a28` in `oxideav-pipeline` is required for that fallback to be trustworthy.
 The pipeline previously synthesised sink-facing primary streams with `start_time: Some(0)` regardless of source metadata.
-Twitch MPEG-TS starts on a non-zero transport clock (the observed VOD first segment is around 70.024 s audio / 70.060 s video), so the fabricated zero made Sanctuary queue video around 70 s in the future while its audio master clock started at zero.
+Twitch MPEG-TS starts on a non-zero transport clock (the observed VOD first segment is around 70.024 s audio / 70.060 s video), so the fabricated zero made Sanctuary queue video around 70 s in the future while its then audio-derived clock started at zero.
 The pipeline now preserves a known source start (rescaled when necessary) and leaves an unknown start as `None`; Sanctuary then anchors from the first actual decoded A/V PTS values.
 Runtime logs print those first PTS values and the chosen media-timeline origin explicitly.

 Native HLS seeking is implemented by `b0234ab` (optional `PacketSource::seek_to`),